PART 5

 Place (Dis) - 7

-The last twenty minutes of the 7th hour features the contribution of the Shipwreckiana Collective to the Place (Dis) series.
+The last twenty minutes of the 7th hour features a continuation of Shipwreckiana to the Place (Dis) series.

 WATER (DESHKAN ZIIBI) - HOUR 8